-Courses take place every week from October to June on Thursday evenings and Friday afternoons and evenings (except during official holidays).
-This amounts to 7.5 hours of classes per week with additional time for reading and homework.
-A minimum attendance at 80 percent of the courses is required to pass the exams.
+Courses take place every week from October to June, from Wednesday to Friday from 12:00 to 14:00 Geneva time, tutorials are held on Tuesdays from 12:00 to 14:00 (except during official holidays).
+This amounts to and average of 6 hours of classes per week with additional time for reading and homework.

 For participants who cannot attend courses for professional reasons (e.g. missions, conferences), courses are recorded and can be followed from abroad or afterwards.

-Once the classes are completed in June, six to nine additional months are needed to complete a master’s thesis and defend it before a jury.
-Students are not required to be in Geneva to write the thesis.
+Once the classes are completed in June, six months are needed to complete a master’s paper.

 Professionals who are not enrolled in the Executive Master can take short courses to deepen their expertise in a specific issue and receive a certificate for this.